 Driver who killed eight-month-old baby in pram has sentence reduced

-Bridget Curtis, who was 70 at the time of the offence and is now 71, pleaded guilty to causing death by dangerous driving.
+Bridget Curtis, who is now 71, pleaded guilty to causing death by dangerous driving.

 A driver who struck and killed an eight-month-old baby in her pram outside a hospital has had her prison sentence reduced at the Court of Appeal, in what judges described as a “truly tragic” case.